Yugoslav People's Army: Dissolution

 On 27 June 1991, war in Croatia began.
-The People's Army and the Serbians were on one side and Croatian military units on the other.
+The JNA and the Serbians were on one side and Croatian military units on the other.
 On 14–15 September, Croatia launched the Battle of the Barracks, besieging over 20 Yugoslav People's Army barracks and depots, leaving Yugoslav soldiers without food, water or electricity for weeks.
-Some Croatian citizens deserted from the Yugoslav People's Army and began joining Croatian military forces.
+Some Croatian citizens deserted from the JNA and began joining Croatian military forces.
 Senior Yugoslav officers also defected to Croatia, including Air Force Commander-in-Chief Colonel general Anton Tus.
 In August 1991, the Battle of Vukovar began.
-It was the biggest battle in the War in Croatia after operations Storm and Flash.
+It was the biggest battle in Croatia before Operation Storm and Operation Flash.
 In the battle, 90% of the city was destroyed.
 The Yugoslav People's Army used fighter and attack aircraft, rocket launchers, a large number of tanks and other equipment.

 Macedonia declared independence on 8 September 1991, but the Yugoslav People's Army did not militarily respond.
 In November, Vukovar was captured and 80% of Croatian forces were destroyed or captured.
-Many atrocities were committed in the city by the Yugoslav People's Army and local Serb volunteers, including the Velepromet concentration camp, Vukovar massacre, etc.
+Many atrocities were committed in the city by the Yugoslav People's Army and local Serb guerrillas and regulars, including the Velepromet concentration camp, Vukovar massacre, etc.

 In mid-October 1991, Yugoslav ground forces, supported by naval and air forces, attacked the city of Dubrovnik and the Konavle area where the Croats had strongholds, starting the Siege of Dubrovnik.
 By 6 December, Yugoslav forces had neutralized all Croat formations in the Konavle area, but Dubrovnik had not been captured.

-After these two operations, the Yugoslav People's Army signed the Sarajevo Agreement with Croatia and began to withdraw.
+After these two operations, the JNA signed the Sarajevo Agreement with Croatia and began to withdraw.
 In January 1992, Veljko Kadijević resigned after the 1992 European Community Monitor Mission helicopter downing.

-The Yugoslav People's Army left Macedonia in March 1992.
+The JNA left Macedonia in March 1992.
 Around the same time, Bosnia and Herzegovina declared independence following a referendum and the Bosnian War started soon thereafter between the country's Bosniaks, Croats and Serbs.
-The Yugoslav People's Army officially withdrew from Bosnia and Herzegovina in May 1992.
-On 20 May 1992 the Yugoslav People's Army was formally dissolved, the remnants of which reformed into the military of the newly founded "Federal Republic of Yugoslavia".
+The JNA officially withdrew from Bosnia and Herzegovina in May 1992.
+In January 1992, Bosnian Serb state was declared.
+Later renamed Republika Srpska, it developed its own military as the JNA withdrew and handed over its weapons, equipment and 55,000 troops to the newly created Bosnian Serb army.
+On 20 May 1992 the JNA was formally dissolved, the remnants of which reformed into the military of the newly founded Federal Republic of Yugoslavia.